 Some trees, such as the California junipers and oaks, are collected from nature.
 Some, like pomegranates, are collected from urban landscapes.
 Many come from plant nurseries.
 The bonsai displayed at The Huntington have been donated or acquired from private bonsai hobbyists, primarily but not exclusively from Southern California.
 The trees in the Huntington collection, which includes the Golden State Bonsai Federation collection, represent some of the finest and oldest examples of bonsai in the United States.

-The trees are grown in a mix of crushed, cleaned lava, pumice, and naturally compressed clay aggregate, including imported Japanese clay products.
+The trees are grown in a mix of crushed and cleaned lava, pumice, and naturally compressed clay aggregate, including imported Japanese clay products.
 This mix provides a stable structure with a balance of aeration, water, and nutrient storage and a sharpness that promotes strong root development.
-Pots dry out as trees use up moisture, which is why trees must be watered daily. daily.
+Pots dry out as trees use up moisture, which is why trees must be watered daily.

 Can they stay in their pots forever?

 As a bonsai continues to grow, the pot will eventually fill with roots and compress, which can weaken a tree.
-Every once in a while and only at the right time of year, a tree has to be repotted, some of the old soil and roots removed, and put in new bonsai mix so the tree has room for new roots to grow.
-Younger and deciduous trees need more frequent repotting; older conifers can sometimes stay in their pots 15-20 years.
+Every once in a while and only at the right time of year, a tree has to be repotted, with some of the old soil and roots removed, and put in new bonsai mix so it has room for new roots to grow.
+Younger and deciduous trees need more frequent repotting; older conifers can sometimes stay in their pots for 15 to 20 years.